Gerhard Oberschlick: Life and career

 In 1975 he returned to FORVM as a publishing manager, 1982/83 he served as editor-in-chief and in 1986 he became the owner and editor of the magazine.
 During his editorship FORVM retained its high profile through intellectual and social criticism, avid anti-fascism and its fight for human rights.
 Oberschlick became well known for his judicial controversies with right wing FPÖ politicians like Jörg Haider - mainly because of their racism or their nostalgia for the NSDAP regime.
 At the European Court of Human Rights (ECHR) Oberschlick achieved several verdicts against the Republic of Austria because of violation of the freedom of speech, and this caused finally in 1995 a change of Austria's criminal law.
 Since then Austria's high courts are bound to all decisions of the ECHR, therefore implementing human rights in the legal system of the country.

 Since 1992 he has served as the literary executor of philosopher and anti-nuclear activist Günther Anders.
 In June 1995 Oberschlick chaired the International Human Rights Tribunal.
 His co-chair was environmental activist Freda Meissner-Blau, and human rights activist Christian Michelides served as the attorney general.
 The tribunal was dedicated to the persecution of lesbians, gays, bisexuals and transgender persons in Austria during the period from 1945 to 1995.
 As a consequence of this endeavour and other efforts all discriminating laws against LGBT-persons in Austria have been abolished between 1996 and 2005.

 At the end of 1995 Oberschlick had to close down FORVM due to lack of financial means.
 Since 2000 he has edited a modest internet issue of the former magazine.

 In 2022, together with Meral Şimşek, he received the Theodor Kramer Prize for Writing in Resistance and Exile.

+In 2023, Gerhard Oberschlick resigned from the International Günther Anders Society Vienna, which he co-founded in 2012, following internal disputes, and stipulated that, "in accordance with his wishes," its newly elected chairman, Christian Dries, was no longer permitted to publish any of Anders' writings.